IOTPaySDK/IOTPay-iOS/README.md

 ```
 pod init
 ```
 The pod init command will make a Podfile in your project folder.
 This text file is the manager of the framework and library for you app.
-Now let's try to editing it by tap on Podfile or type "open Podfile' in Terminal.<br />  Open the pod file by any text editor, then enter the following lines
+Now let's try to editing it by tap on Podfile or type "open Podfile' in Terminal, then enter the following lines:
 ```
 target 'MyApp' do
 	pod 'IOTPayiOS', '~> 4.0'
 end
 ```
-The first and last line is probably there already, so you will just need to fill in the middle line.<br /> And finally, save and close the text editor, then enter the following command in Terminal.
+The first and last line is probably there already, so you will just need to fill in the middle line.<br /> And finally, save and close the text editor, then enter the following command in the Terminal.
 ```
 pod install
 ```
-The cocoaPod will start installing.
+The cocoaPod will start installing the IOTPayiOS framework.
 <br />  <br />